intel/ai-reference-models/benchmarks/language_modeling/tensorflow/lm-1b/README.md

 # LM-1B

-This document has instructions for how to run LM-1B benchmark for the following modes/platforms:
+This document has instructions for how to run LM-1B for the following modes/platforms:
 * [FP32 inference](#fp32-inference-instructions)

-Benchmarking instructions and scripts for model training and inference for other platforms are coming later.
+Instructions and scripts for model training and inference for other platforms are coming later.

 ## FP32 Inference Instructions